-We have a senior LSA who is an English HLTA, she delivers literacy interventions, she also has significant experience in EAL.
+We have a senior LSA who is an experienced member of the team; she coordinates and oversees the intervention programmes and has significant experience in a range of SEND needs.
 We have a team of learning support assistants who have a wealth of experience working with young people with SEND.